JingGaorice/COMP590-backend/README.md

 ## Implement Details

 - Util Folder
-  Implemented the function that fetches CSV data from data process team and transform to json file asynchronously.
+  - Implemented the function that fetches CSV data from data process team and transform to json file asynchronously.
   Handles errors, like it should have message out when fetching invalid url.
 - fetchData.js
-  Here include all main functions that process data for APIs calls
+  - Here include all main functions that process data for APIs calls
 - Index.js
-  This file is where we produce the APIs, which utilizes express.js framework to create API Urls.
+  - This file is where we produce the APIs, which utilizes express.js framework to create API Urls.

+## Technology used
+- Heroku: deploy online platform
+- express: api framework
+- Dependencies
+  1. axios
+  2. body-parser
+  3. cookie-parser
+  4. csv-parser
+  5. csvtojson
+  6. fast-csv
+  7. got